yoav-lavi/melody/README.md

 ### Variables

 - `let .variable_name = { ... }` - defines a variable from a block of statements. can later be used with `.variable_name`.
 Variables must be declared before being used.
+Variables do not allow recursion.
 Variable invocations cannot be quantified directly, use a group if you want to quantify a variable invocation

   example: